TSE Prime: 9715

 The Company is also to develop and maintain an internal system that enables the whole organization to resist anti-social forces that pose a threat to social order and security, and to have no business relationship or relationship of any kind with such forces to comply with the provisions of the Compliance Code of Conduct.

-The Compliance Department, through its corporate officer as a responsible corporate officer, must assist employees to strengthen their knowledge about the importance of compliance and to raise their awareness towards compliance requirements through such activities as developing and implementing various compliance programs, conducting compliance training sessions for the employees, and developing and distributing compliance manuals on a regular basis.
+Legal & Compliance Division Manager is to be in charge of assisting employees in strengthening their knowledge about the importance of compliance and raising their awareness towards compliance requirements through such activities as developing and implementing various compliance programs, conducting compliance training sessions for the employees, and developing and distributing compliance manuals on a regular basis.

 6. Systems for directors and employees of the subsidiaries to report to the Company on the matters related to the discharge of their duties and responsibilities